parrt/msds689/README.md

 By the end of this course, students will be able to:

 1. Describe object-oriented programming and use objects to construct linked lists, trees, and graph data structures
-2. Implement critical algorithms, such as searching and list manipulations
+2. Identify the critical logic and algorithms in the code of others
-3. Build hash tables
+3. Implement critical algorithms, such as sorting, searching, and list manipulations
 4. Create Trie data structures
 5. Design recursive algorithms
-6. Compare algorithmic complexity using “big-O” notation
+6. Analyze and compare algorithmic complexity using “big-O” notation

 # Administrivia